All Episodes

 And you did.

-Well, I'm gonna stand by my own, you know, stick by my guns.
+Well, I'm going to stand by my own, you know, stick by my guns.

-I was raised in a Republican family and I was gonna grow up listening to conservative talks.
+I was raised in a Republican family, and I was going to grow up conservative topics.

 Don't be afraid of what people, particularly who are uninformed, think of you.

-You are gonna be standing before the class more armed with factual information than any of them have.
+You are going to be standing before the class more armed with factual information than any of them have.

 You will have been the reporter.